ShaunMathew000/Movie-Recommendation-System/README.md

 ## 🚀 Getting Started

-To run the PDISA model locally, run the Movie_Rec_System.ipynb file in the repository.
+To run this model , download Movie_Rec_System.ipynb file in the repository, open it in a notebook session and run.